 - Make mailing templates for newsletters or for direct mailings.
 Offer it in several languages if possible/necessary.

 - Publish social media articles about your event people easily can share with their network.

 - Personally contact the most relevant multipliers in your network and ask them to share specific event content on social media.

 - Make this information accessible via your website so that everyone keen enough to promote your event has straightforward access to all the materials. b2match offers a download section on the starting page - but you can also create an own menu point called “Promotion.”

 Of course, there is a reason why you can find an abundant supply of event planning checklists online.
 Especially when you get pulled into the planning process and the event date comes closer, they help to make sure nothing is being missed out and you finish on time.

 - Note down who will be doing what, and by when.

 - Provide the contact information of all involved organisers.

 Make sure to share this central lists, which should be at the heart of your planning and preparation, with everyone involved in the process.

-Now you should have a good idea which topics to consider when setting up your event.
-B2match is not only a software provider but does also assist organisers with the setup and configuration of their events.
-If you would like to hear more, simply contact us.
+Now you should have a good idea which topics to consider when setting up your event. b2match is an all-in-one event management solution and a valuable partner to event organisers to smoothly execute their events.